lara-unb/multi-camera-ros/README.md

 `sudo apt-get install ros-noetic-aruco-ros`

+Make sure you have installed the Eigen3 lib so the Kalman filter can work.
+Do the following:

+`sudo apt-get install libeigen3-dev`

 With those libs installed, you can build the entire environment together from the workspace folder.
 To do that, run the following commands:

 `cd ~/catkin_ws/`